SOS! Ready for Change. Do I Need a Life Coach or a Therapist?

 Smiling white woman with shoulder length ash-coloured hair is sitting on cement steps.

-Nicola Holmes is a Life Coach who helps people turn their potent questions, dreams and goals into inspired action.
+Nicola Holmes is a Change & Transition Coach who helps people turn their potent questions, dreams and goals into inspired action.
 With warmth and wisdom, she’ll guide you to untangle constraints and cultivate courage to create a more aligned and joyful life.
 She has a BASc in Human Development, an MEd in Adult Learning and spent two decades working in the non-profit sector.
-Along with coaching for the past 15 years, she’s mama to two young spirited kids and dedicated to Buddhism.
-Having experienced long-Covid and a move over the past two years, she brings deep empathy to others who are exploring how they’ve changed and who they’re becoming in turbulent times.
+Along with coaching for the past 16 years, she’s mama to two young spirited kids and dedicated to Buddhism.
+Having experienced Long-Covid and a move over the past two years, she brings deep empathy to others who are exploring how they’ve changed and who they’re becoming in turbulent times.
 Check out Nicola @nicolaholmescoach or join the email party for inspiration and resources to fuel the changes you want.

 Previous